-- 3. For Avaya Communication Manager, the following circuit packs are installed on the switch: - TN2602 IP Media Processor circuit pack.
-Sites with a TN2302 IP Media Processor circuit pack must also install a TN2602 circuit pack. - TN799B, C, or D Control-LAN (CLAN) circuit pack.
+- 3. For Avaya Communication Manager, the following circuit packs are installed on the switch: - TN2602 or TN2302 IP Media Processor circuit pack.
+Sites with a TN2302 IP Media Processor circuit pack are strongly encouraged to install a TN2602 circuit pack to benefit from the increased capacity. - TN799B, C, or D Control-LAN (CLAN) circuit pack.